-For those who are new to the blog or who are inspired but have not yet started doing the Recipe, it is my challenge to you to make a personal commitment to yourself to do the scaled-down version of the Recipe® for the month of November to get on your path toward recovery.
-I am posting the challenge today so you can have a couple of days to get ready.
+For those who are new to the blog or who are inspired but have not yet started doing the Recipe, it is my challenge to you to make a personal commitment to yourself to do the scaled-down version of the Recipe for the month of November to get on your path toward recovery.
+I am posting the challenge today so you can have plenty of time to get ready.
 It costs nothing.
 There is no sign up sheet.
 There is no catch.
 There is nothing to lose.
 There is much to gain.

 My 30-day challenge to all of you: Embrace the Parkinson’s Recipe for Recovery® for 30 days and make this your November to Remember!